 Peppermint oil is a versatile, aromatic oil, widely used for various ailments including indigestion, headache, and muscle aches.
 Found in gum, mints, mouthwash, and many other products, peppermint oil is a powerful cleanser derived from the plant native to Europe, and has been popular with herbalists for centuries before current appreciation by the scientific and medical community.

-Peppermint oil contains vitamins A and C, fatty acids, and minerals; but the main component is menthol, which provides the famous minty scent and cooling sensation.
+Peppermint oil contains vitamin A and C, fatty acids, and minerals; but the main component is menthol, which provides the famous minty scent and cooling sensation.
 Organic peppermint oil is of specific benefit for lung and upper respiratory system cleansing and persons suffering from ailments related to it.

-Peppermint for Respiratory Ailments
+Peppermint for Respiratory Health